portworx/helm/charts/portworx/README.md

 ##### NOTE:
 `etcdEndPoint` is a required field.
 The chart installation would not proceed unless this option is provided.
+If the etcdcluster being used is a secured ETCD (SSL/TLS) then please follow instructions to create a kubernetes secret with the certs. https://docs.portworx.com/scheduler/kubernetes/etcd-certs-using-secrets.html#create-kubernetes-secret

 `clusterName` should be a unique name identifying your Portworx cluster.
 The default value is `mycluster`, but it is suggested to update it with your naming scheme.

 For eg: